-After successful completion of the Qualifying Examination and before the Comprehensive Examination, the student must formally select his or her doctoral committee.
-All members of this committee will help to design and plan the student's Comprehensive Examination; the entire committee is responsible for the intellectual development and research activities of the student during the post-qualifying period.
-To document this step, a Graduate Student Committee Procedures and Doctoral Committee Appointment Signature Form must be completed at the time of scheduling your comprehensive exam.
+The overall responsibility of the Ph.D. committee is to guide the scholarly development of the student as described in Graduate School Policy GCAC-603.
+This guidance includes overview of the student's educational program and input to the student's annual evaluation.
+All Ph.D.
+Committee members will help to design and carry out the student's Comprehensive Examination; in general, the entire committee is responsible for the intellectual development and research activities of the student during the post-qualifying period.
+To document this step, a Graduate Student Committee Procedures and Doctoral Committee Appointment Signature Form must be completed within one calendar year following successful completion of the Qualifying Exam.
 The form can be obtained from the IST Graduate Programs website.